mybonk/mybonk-wiki/docs/Procedure.md

 It will take a few minutes to execute and start showing output on the terminal, be patient.

-Once complete you will be greeted by a nix-bitcoin splash and the nix-shell prompt:
+Once complete you will be greeted by a splash and the nix-shell prompt:
 ```
        _           _     _ _            _
  _ __ (_)_  __    | |__ (_) |_ ___ ___ (_)_ __